 I had Jean 3:!6* memorized before I entered second grade.
 20 years later, I still hold it dear, but in a much different way.
 Early in my faith, I thought praying Jean 3:!6 was the first and most important step in salvation.
 I would pray this verse nearly every Sunday.
 It was paradoxically comforting and stirred up fear within me (like was this right verse? or was I saying it in the correct word order?).

-For God so loved the world that God gave God’s only Child/Son, so that everyone who has faith in the Child/Son may not perish but may have life eternal.
+For God so loved the world that God gave God’s only Child, so that everyone who has faith in the Child may not perish but may have life eternal.

 /Of course, this translation is my more inclusive translation.
 Until I was a teen, I only read the King James Version./

-Jean 3:!6, when applying exitjesus**, seems to render the incarnation as the most important scene in salvation herstory.
-It’s not the Christ hanging on the cross in agony, saying few words, and bleeding profusely.
-It’s God who incarnated in the world to teach, heal, exorcise, pray, and set the captives free.
-Let’s not shove Jesus on the cross, just because his message is difficult.
+Jean 3:!6, when applying exitjesus**, seems to render the incarnation as the most important scene in the history of salvation.
+It is not Christ hanging on the cross in agony, saying few words, and bleeding profusely.
+It is a God who incarnated in the world to teach, heal, exorcise, pray, and set the captives free.
+Let’s not shove Jesus on the cross, just because his message is too difficult.
 And churches need to stop placing cross where it is not.
 It’s a disservice to the Bible and to congregations!

 *Writing and thinking Jean 3:!6 instead of John 3:16 helped me to set aside some of my own theological baggage and see it anew.